chainguard-dev/edu/content/chainguard/chainguard-images/reference/cert-manager-webhook/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Cert-manager-webhook"
+    parent: "cert-manager-webhook"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Cert-manager-webhook** Image.
+This page shows detailed information about all public variants of the Chainguard **cert-manager-webhook** Image.

 ## Variants Compared
 The **cert-manager-webhook** Chainguard Image currently has 2 public variants: